GGebook smalllogo

 As shown above, deceleration can be described as a negative acceleration.
 So if a car is braking, we can say that is decelerating at (for example) 2 m/s2, or say that it is accelerating at -2 m/s2.

-Calculations using velocity-time graphs
+Calculations using speed-time graphs

-A velocity-time graph is often used to show motion because you can use it to find other information.
+A speed-time graph is often used to show motion because you can use it to find other information.
 The two that we will cover here are how to find the acceleration and the distance travelled from the graph.

 The distance travelled = the area under the line.